aperofsky/aperofsky.github.io/_pages/about.md

 National Institutes of Health <br>
 <amanda.perofsky@nih.gov>

 I grew up in Macon, Georgia and currently live in Seattle, Washington.
-My hobbies include hiking and seeing live music.
+My hobbies include hiking, seeing live music, and playing with Australian cattle dog Peewee.
 For six years, I hosted a weekly radio show on KVRX 91.7 (UT-Austin's volunteer, student-run radio station) that focused on psych, prog, and early electronic.
 Some past episodes and playlists are on [mixcloud](https://www.mixcloud.com/amanda-perofsky/) and [youtube](https://www.youtube.com/channel/UCEroWMrtC54xit3wEkDLkuw).